 Consider stopping at the Canadian Museum of History.
 This is Canada’s most visited museum and it is also the home of the world’s largest indoor collection of totem poles.
 Stroll through the Grand Hall to admire these tall structures and to enjoy beautiful views of the Parliament Buildings as well as the Ottawa River.

-Thinking of visiting Ottawa in the fall of 2017?
-Don’t miss the Museum of History’s new Canadian History Hall.
-Opening on July 1, 2017 – Canada’s official 150th birthday – the new hall features 1,800 priceless artifacts that span across 15,000 years of Canadian history.
+And don’t miss the Museum of History’s new Canadian History Hall which opened on July 1, 2017 – Canada’s official 150th birthday.
+The enormous space features 1,800 priceless artifacts that span across 15,000 years of Canadian history.
 Among the artifacts is the oldest hockey stick known to be in existence, handcuffs used during Louis Riel’s execution and Maurice “The Rocket” Richard’s Montréal Canadiens hockey sweater, to name a few.

 Get out of the cool fall air for a bit by doing some shopping.